Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-Next, we propose a second application once the quantum nature of the centre of mass degree of freedom of macroscopic objects is assumed (or established in the above, or in some other way).
-This application has import in establishing the quantum nature of the interactions between macroscopic objects.
-We show how our spatial qubit methodology can enable witnessing the entanglement created between two neutral nano-crystal masses through their Casimir interaction (a minor additional squeezing operation has to be appended).
-This has two types of foundational imports: (a) It shows that the Casimir interaction has a quantum origin -- it is mediated by virtual photons -- the quantum nature of these is the cause of entanglement between the masses (if the agent going between the masses was classical it would not entangle \cite{bose2017spin,marshman2020locality,marletto2017gravitationally,kafri2013noise,krisnanda2017revealing}; for example, qubits get entangled when they interact electromagnetically i.e., exchange of virtual photons, is well established in experiments \cite{osnaghi2001coherent,landig2019virtual} -- if the virtual photons were replaced by classical entities they would not entangle).
-Though there have been numerous experiments on Casimir interactions \cite{lamoreaux2012casimir}, only recently these have proceeded to the nano-scale.
-For example, they have been exploited for torques on nanocrystals \cite{xu2017detecting}, and for transferring energy between two microsctructures \cite{xu2021casimir}.
-However, their ability to generate quantum entanglement has not yet been established, which our proposal can fulfill. (b) As the entangled state is generated by starting from superpositions of distinct localized (Gaussian) states, it is highly non-Gaussian in nature, and will be a unique example of how to generate and {\em verify} such a state for two nano-crystals (mass $\sim 10^{-19}$ kg).
-While there are some ideas to date for the generation of Gaussian entangled states of nano-scale masses (e.g., \cite{qvarfort2020mesoscopic, krisnanda2020observable, weiss2020large}) where the familiar EPR criterion \cite{simon2000peres} to witness entanglement can be applied, there are hardly any schemes to either generate or witness non-Gaussian entangled states of nano-crystals.
-The realization of a Casimir induced entanglement of the above form will thus be complementary to most work in the entanglement frontier of nano-crystals, which are in the Gaussian regime.
+Next, we propose a second application once the quantum nature of the center of mass degree of freedom of macroscopic objects is assumed (or established in the above, or in some other way).
+This application has import in establishing the quantum nature of the {\em interactions} between macroscopic objects.
+We show how our spatial qubit methodology can enable witnessing the entanglement created between two neutral nano-crystals through their Casimir interaction.
+This has two implications: (a) It will empirically show that the extensively measured Casimir interaction \cite{lamoreaux2012casimir,xu2017detecting,xu2021casimir} is indeed quantum (e.g., is mediated by virtual photons similar to \cite{osnaghi2001coherent,landig2019virtual} -- if photons are replaced by classical entities they would not entangle the masses \cite{bose2017spin,marshman2020locality,marletto2017gravitationally,kafri2013noise,krisnanda2017revealing}). (b) As the entangled state is generated by starting from a superposition of localized states, it is non-Gaussian.
+While there are ample methods for generating\cite{qvarfort2020mesoscopic, krisnanda2020observable, weiss2020large} and testing \cite{simon2000peres} Gaussian entanglement of nanocrystals, there is hardly any work on their non-Gaussian counterparts.